 The case of United States v.
 Nixon reached the Court on July 8, 1974, after it had concluded its prior term.
 The Justices found themselves in new territory as the Court had to deal with an executive privilege claim filed by President Nixon’s attorneys.

-Nixon claimed the concept of executive privilege gave him the power to withhold sensitive information, such as the tapes, from other government branches to maintain confidential communications within the executive branch and to secure the national interest.
+Nixon argued that the concept of executive privilege gave him the power to withhold sensitive information, such as the tapes, from other government branches in order to maintain confidential communications within the executive branch and to secure the national interest.

 On July 24, 1974, a unanimous Court (with Justice Rehnquist not taking part due to a prior role in the Nixon administration) ruled against the President.
 Chief Justice Warren Burger said that the President didn’t have an absolute, unqualified privilege to withhold information.